-- Refusing to join in with any harassing/bullying or discriminatory behaviour. - Advising the person subject to the behaviour how to report it in accordance with the Grievance Procedure. - Reporting the behaviour to a Leader.
+- Refusing to join in with any behaviour that would be classed as sexual harassment. - Advising the person subject to the behaviour how to report it in accordance with the Grievance Procedure (Pr10751). - Reporting the behaviour to a Leader.
 If it is not appropriate or the complainant is not comfortable raising the grievance with their Leader (e.g. if the grievance relates to their Leader) the matter can be escalated to the next level of management, such as Section Leader, Branch Manager, Executive Manager or HR Business Partner.

-If a team member witnesses any bullying, sexually harassing or discriminatory behaviour, the team member is not required to say anything to the offender if they are not comfortable to do so; however, the incident should be reported to the team member's relevant Leader or a HR Business Partner.
+If a team member witnesses any sexually harassing behaviour, the team member is not required to say anything to the offender if they are not comfortable to do so; however, the incident should be reported to the team member's relevant Leader or HR Business Partner.